Rockwell-Collins Aircraft AN/ARC-174 or 718 series system

 Antenna system

-437R-2 Monopole
+437R-2 Monopole adapter

 Power Supplies (used with the 548T Amplifiers or various system packages)